 - work with children or vulnerable adults

-- work in a job that brings you into regular contact with children or vulnerable groups (for example, working in a school or a care home)
+- work in a job that brings you into regular contact with children or vulnerable groups such as working in a school or a care home

 - apply for a licence to drive a taxi